 Health Informatics allows comprehensive management of medical information and its secure exchange between health care consumers and providers.
 The American Medical Informatics Association (AMIA) recognizes that there is a critical shortage of trained professionals to meet the demands of local health care providers.
-According to the Charlotte Chamber of Commerce the population in the metropolitan Charlotte region (which includes 13 contiguous counties in North Carolina and South Carolina) is over 2.5 million.
+The population in the metropolitan Charlotte region (which includes 18 contiguous counties in North Carolina and South Carolina) was expected to reach 2.3 million by 2010.
 Health care facilities are among the largest employers in the region and offer expanding career opportunities.
 These organizations have an urgent need for professionals who can bridge the gap between the worlds of medicine and information technology.
 Informatics is one of the fastest growing areas in health care.
 One recent independent analysis reported that postings for health care informatics jobs grew by 36% between 2007 and 2011.

 Some call the Professional Science Master’s (PSM) degree ‘the M.B.A. for science.’
 It is a practitioner’s degree that is designed to allow students to pursue cutting edge research with world-class faculty in science or mathematics, while simultaneously developing practical business skills highly valued by employers.
 PSMs are distinguished from traditional masters degrees by the presence of an active advisory board and a capstone requirement that places students into internships with local leaders in the field.
 The Advisory Board, made up of business and industry executives with real world experience in the field, shapes the curriculum and provides access to internships and mentoring opportunities for students.
 In UNC Charlotte’s Health Informatics PSM students will learn from academic leaders and business practitioners and gain the skills necessary to advance in this rapidly growing and evolving career field.
 For more information on Professional Science Master's please visit sciencemasters.com.